First Battle of Saltville

-The First Battle of Saltville (October 2, 1864) was fought near the town of Saltville, Virginia, during the American Civil War.
+The First Battle of Saltville, also known as the Saltville Massacre, was fought on October 2, 1864, near the town of Saltville, Virginia, during the American Civil War.

 The battle over significant Confederate saltworks in town was fought by both regular and Home Guard Confederate units against regular U.S. Army troops, which included two of the few black cavalry units of the United States Colored Troops.
-U.S. Army Brig.
-Gen. Stephen G. Burbridge, then commander of U.S. forces in the Commonwealth of Kentucky, led the U.S. Army troops.
+Brigadier General Stephen G. Burbridge, commander of Federal forces in Kentucky, led the Union troops.

-Confederates murdered both black and white wounded soldiers after the battle, in what has been called the Saltville Massacre.